DyeshRaj/DyeshRaj/README.md

 ### Hi, I'm @Dyesh Raj

 * 🔭 I’m interested in programming and learning new things
-* 📚 I’m currently learning Computer Vision and NLP
+* 📚 I’m currently learning DSA and upscaling my skills in WebDev
 * 📩 How to reach me work email: dyeshraja@gmail.com

 ## 🔗 My Tech Stack